mmacy/cosmos-python-prototype/doc/doc_guidance.md

 ## Reference

-Reference documentation is generated from the documentation of the types and their members in your code.
+Reference documentation is generated from the documentation in your code.
 For example, docstrings in Python and triple-slash (`///`) comments in C#.
 It enables the generation of the [API reference][docs_api_ref_python] that appears on docs.microsoft.com, and IntelliSense-like hover help in IDEs.

 Follow the documentation best practices for the language in which your SDK is written.
 At a minimum, include the following: